alexasp/article_archive/README.md

 Framework keras uses tensorflow or theano, and makes setup of convolutional neural networks and possibly other models simpler.
 Batch normalization can be a very good idea (for faster convergence).
 Pre-trained word embeddings isn't always useful.
 In this case it decreased performance.
+Had success speeding up training with a narrower CNN, using only one filter size.

 #Neural networks